ObjectProfile/NumericScales/documentation/UserGuide.md

 The default values for the domain and the range is: `#(0 1)`.

-In Numberic Scales, all main scales are subclasses of `TSScale`.Scales have 2 methods `domain:` and `range:`.
+In Numberic Scales, all main scales are subclasses of `NSScale`.Scales have 2 methods `domain:` and `range:`.

 ```Smalltalk
 x domain: #(0 100)."the start value is 0, the end value is 100"